-The hot springs also offers a unique option for large groups with its Sacajawea Lodge, which can house more than 40 people.
-You can also stay at the Sugar Loaf Lodge & Cabins in Anaconda, which is about 70 miles away.
+The hot springs offer a unique option for large groups with its Sacajawea Lodge, which can house more than 40 people.
+You can also stay at the Sugar Loaf Lodge & Cabins in Anaconda, about 70 miles away.
 Another option is The Forge Hotel BW Signature Collection, also in Anaconda.

 See Related: Best Spring Break Destinations for Families